John Faben — Curriculum Vitae

 Other Experience

-I spent 2 months with CFAR in the summer of 2012.
+I spent 2 months with CFAR (then SIAI) in the summer of 2012.
 I was introduced to a variety of ideas about human rationality and techniques for attempting to overcome the common cognitive biases.
-I also met a lot of interesting people.

 Hobbies